GEOS-ESM/SMT-Nebulae/README.md

 Below is a quick summary of the tools/packages present in code.
 More information is package-level READMEs.

+## Knowledge Base

+SMT documentation is available on [Github Pages](https://geos-esm.github.io/SMT-Nebulae) and sourced from the [Knowledge Base](./knowledgeDB/README.md).

 ## `ci`

 On-premise CI for the GPU ports of GEOS.
 Includes validation & benchmark workflows.